angular/angular/aio/content/guide/component/component-encapsulate-style.md

 ### Emulated encapsulation

 The second example shows a component that has `ViewEncapsulation.Emulated`.
-This component colors its template elements green.
+The component changes the color of the associated element to green in the rendered DOM structure.

 <code-example path="view-encapsulation/src/app/emulated-encapsulation.component.ts" header="src/app/emulated-encapsulation.component.ts"></code-example>

-Similar to `ViewEncapsulation.None`, Angular adds the styles for this component to the `head` element of the document, but with "scoped" styles.
+The `ViewEncapsulation.Emulated` and `ViewEncapsulation.None` are similar, the Angular framework adds the styles for the component to the `head` element of the rendered DOM structure, but with "scoped" styles.

-Therefore, only the elements directly within the template of this component will match its styles.
+Only the elements directly within the template of the associated component match the styles.
-Since the "scoped" styles from the `EmulatedEncapsulationComponent` are very specific, they override the global styles from the `NoEncapsulationComponent`.
+Since the "scoped" styles from the `EmulatedEncapsulationComponent` are highly specific, the styles override the global styles from the `NoEncapsulationComponent`.

-In this example, the `EmulatedEncapsulationComponent` contains a `NoEncapsulationComponent`, but `NoEncapsulationComponent` is still styled as expected since the "scoped" styles of the `EmulatedEncapsulationComponent` do not match elements in its template.
+In this example, the `EmulatedEncapsulationComponent` contains a `NoEncapsulationComponent`, but `NoEncapsulationComponent` is still styled as expected since the "scoped" styles of the `EmulatedEncapsulationComponent` do not match elements in the associated template.

 <div class="lightbox">